 Although jeans offer more protection than say, sweatpants, they sure aren’t going to stop your legs from being shredded down to the bone when you get pinned under your low-sided motorcycle at 70 miles an hour.
 That’s what leather pants are for.

-We’ve collected a list of what we think are the best leather riding pants to buy in 2020, split into three categories: casual, sport, and finally some great options for women riders.
-Not only are they split into those three subcategories, but each category has two products selected at two separate price-ranges in the event you’re looking for something on the higher end or are perhaps a first-time buyer not looking to break the bank with your initial round of gear purchases.
+We’ve collected a list of what we think are the best leather riding pants to buy in 2022, split into three categories: casual, sport, and finally, some great options for women riders.
+Not only are they split into those three subcategories, but each category has two products selected in two separate price-ranges—in case you’re looking for something on the higher end or are perhaps a first-time buyer not wanting to break the bank in your initial round of gear purchases.

 Best Casual Leather Pants